 An agreement on the promotion and mutual protection of investments (1998) and a double taxation agreement (2007) are just two of the international treaties which form the basis for bilateral economic exchange.

-In 2020, trade between Germany and Georgia was worth some 409 million euros.
-Georgian imports from Germany – mainly cars and car parts, machinery and chemical products – amounted to 316 million euros.
+In 2020, trade between Germany and Georgia was worth some 409 million euro.
+Georgian imports from Germany – mainly cars and car parts, machinery and chemical products – amounted to 316 million euro.
 Georgia’s main exports to Germany were food (in particular nuts) and textiles.